 On several occasions I have run into people who said they knew me via my blog.
 I even get business offers via the reputation I've built on-line.
 Most of my business clients found me online and contacted me.

-I remember once sending, via an expensive courier service, an excerpt of my writings to all the major newspapers (Punch, Vanguard, The Nation...) and gave wonderful reasons to have me contribute regularly on their newspaper.
+I remember once sending, via an expensive courier service, an excerpt of my writings to major national newspapers (Punch, Vanguard, The Nation, Guardian) and gave wonderful reasons to have me contribute regularly on their newspapers.
 None responded.
 I had done my due diligence, researched well and got the mail addressed to the right person.
 But in the end, no reply.

 5. Gave me a Side Cash